What is nonequilibrium?: Thermokinetic aspects of driven diffusions

 \subsection{Traffic}

 The time-symmetric contribution is the frenesy with expectation computed analogously via~\eqref{str-identity0} to obtain

 in terms of the traffic $\caT(\mu)$, which equals

-A remarkable and important feature of diffusion systems, not valid in general beyond the diffusion approximation, is that the traffic~\eqref{traffic-def} and the entropy production~\eqref{ent-prod} are not independent of each other.
-Indeed, one checks the relation
+A crucial feature of diffusion systems, not valid in general beyond the diffusion approximation, is that the traffic~\eqref{traffic-def} and the entropy production~\eqref{ent-prod} are not independent.
+The reason is the relation

-in which the last term only depends on the distribution $\mu$ and not on the imposed potential $U$ nor on the driving $F$.
-Relation \eqref{ent-traffic} brings about a simplification in the structure of fluctuations that is characteristic and restricted to diffusions, \cite{Maes2008Steady}.
+where the last term only depends on the distribution $\mu$ and not on the dynamics.
+That is a simplification\footnote{For jump processes, \eqref{ent-traffic} only holds close to equilibrium.} in the structure of fluctuations that is characteristic and restricted to diffusions, \cite{Maes2008Steady}.
 A more interesting nonequilibrium theory should reach beyond the Langevin or Markov diffusion approximation.